ca-ros/DataSciencePortfolio/Bike-trips-in-Chicago/README.md

 The data has been processed to remove trips that are taken by staff as they service and inspect the system; and any trips that were below 60 seconds in length (potentially false starts or users trying to re-dock a bike to ensure it was secure).

-> To know more about Divvy and the dataset, visit this [link](https://ride.divvybikes.com/system-data).
+> To know more about the system-data, visit this [link](https://ride.divvybikes.com/system-data).

 ### 🔗 Data sources
 - [Divvy bikes](https://divvybikes.com), download the raw data-sets [here](https://divvy-tripdata.s3.amazonaws.com/index.html)